ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 ## What is getpapers?
 <!-- (describe core functionality) -->

 getpapers is together with [quickscrape](quickscrape.md) one of the entry points of the ContentMine pipeline. getpapers can fetch article metadata, fulltexts (PDF or XML), and supplementary materials.
 It's designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading, or for bibliometrics. getpapers accesses APIs (EUPMC, IEEE, Arxiv), queries them for search terms and returns specific datastructures (metadata, PDFs, XMLs).
-In contrast, quickscrape take URLs as input and scrapes the whole page.
+In contrast, quickscrape takes URLs as input and scrapes the whole page.

 This tutorial covers the installation of getpapers, explains possible options, demonstrates how to construct simple and complex queries, and shows what output can be expected from getpapers.